RuneBlaze/connectivity-modifier/README.md

 # cm

-Connectivity Modifier (CM) is a generic meta-method for community detection while ensuring a certain connectivity (global minimum cut size) bound on the output communities (clusters).
-To be more precise, suppose that you want to ensure that Leiden clusters must not be "easily-cut", for example, the minimum cut size $\lambda$ must be at least $\log_{10}(n)$, $n$ the size of any cluster, you can run CM paired with Leiden, and it will ensure that all output clusters have that minimum size cut.
+Connectivity Modifier (CM) is a generic meta-method for community detection while ensuring a certain connectivity (minimum number of edges to remove to disconnect a community) on the output communities (clusters).
+To be more precise, suppose that you want to ensure that Leiden clusters must not be "easily-cut".
+For example, ensuring that none of the output clusters have connectivity below
+$\log_{10}(n)$, $n$ the size of any cluster, you can run CM paired with Leiden, and it will ensure that all output clusters have that minimum size cut.
+CM supports customizable requirements on the connectivity of the clusters.
+CM currently supports Leiden (CPM optimization), IKC, and Leiden (modularity optimization) out-of-the-box.
+After installing the necessary dependencies, users can simply run CM to obtain Leiden clusters with strong guarantees on connectivity.

 ## Installation